kannans89/RustRepo/12_Functions/12_Functions.md

 ### Passing by Value

-When a method is called, a new storage location is created for each value parameter.The values of the actual parameters are copied into them.
-Hence, the changes made to the parameter inside the method have no effect on the argument.
+When a method is invoked, a new storage location is created for each value parameter.The values of the actual parameters are copied into them.
+Hence, the changes made to the parameter inside the invoked method have no effect on the argument.

-In the following example we have a variable `no` which is initially 5 and we are passing to
+In the following example we have a variable `no` which is initially 5 and we are passing to  `mutate_no_to_zero` which changes the value to zero.
+After the function call when control returns back to main method the value will be the same.

 ```rust
 fn main(){